Keelan1996/Graph-Theory-Project/README.md

 Jupyter Notebook is an open-source web appliction that allows you to create and share documents that contain code, visualisations, equations and detailed notes.
 Many data scientist use jupyter notebook for statistc modelling, machine learning, data visualisations and much more.

+## TroubleShooting
+If you are having any trouble with Jupyter Notebook.
+[Jupter Notebooks troubleshooting page may help](https://jupyter-notebook.readthedocs.io/en/stable/troubleshooting.html)

 ## Issues
-If you have any issues or questions please contact me at my email: Keelanduddy@gmail.com I'll get back to you as soon as I can.
+If you are still having any issues or even want to ask questions please contact me at my email: Keelanduddy@gmail.com I'll get back to you as soon as I can.

 # References
 Dr Ian McLoughlin.
 [15]

+### Heap sort references

 https://en.wikipedia.org/wiki/Algorithm [1]
 https://en.wikipedia.org/wiki/Data_structure [2]